If you run a scrap metal business or a motor salvage business in Denbighshire you must get a licence from the council.

 How can I pay?

-Payment can be made by card over the phone or in person (by appointment) at our Caledfryn offices.
+Payment can be made by card over the phone to customer services (01824 706000) or you can pay by BACS.
 Payment by cheque or cash is only available at one of Denbighshire’s One Stop Shops.
-Please contact us for the appropriate reference number before attempting to pay.
-Failing to provide the appropriate reference number may delay your application.

 Limited details of all licence holders will be placed on the public register on the Natural Resources Wales website (external website).